How to Use the Command 'port' (with examples)

 The following ports are currently installed:

-Use case 4: Updating port and fetching the latest list of available packages
+Use case 4: Update port and fetch the latest list of available packages

 Code: